dmmlynarczyk/Learning/azure/video-notes/azure-identities-and-governance.md

 You can also make custom roles!
 To do this you need to have an Azure Premium P1/P2 to gain access to custom roles.
 But it will allow you to get super-granular into permissions to pick and choose specifics.
-This is done at the Subscription level under IAM > "+ Custome Role"
+This is done at the Subscription level under IAM > "+ Custom Role"

 ### Interpret Access Assignments

-You can view who has access to different resources, by goining into that resource group, clicking "Access Control (IAM), clicking "role assignments", and you will be presented with a list of users with different roles.
+You can view who has access to different resources, by going into that resource group, clicking "Access Control (IAM), clicking "role assignments", and you will be presented with a list of users with different roles.
 The other way is be selecting the user in Entra ID and selecting either "Azure role assignments" or "Assigned roles"